-Rogue Valley Transportation District's on board passenger survey final report dated 2014 indicates that 8.0% of its transit passengers are of Hispanic origin and that the Route 30 which operates in the central core of Medford has the largest Hispanic ridership at 17% (see chart below).
-The second most used route by persons of Hispanic origin is Route 1 (changed to Route 61) at 12% which serves north Medford.
+Rogue Valley Transportation District's on board passenger survey final report dated 2018 indicates that 10.0% of its transit passengers are of Hispanic origin and that the Route 40, which operates in the central core of Medford and Central Point, has the largest Hispanic ridership at 14% (Table 1).
+The second most used route by persons of Hispanic origin is Route 60 at 12%, which serves the central core of Medford and White City.